+Table-17 total number of akshar combinations

+There occur a total of 4956 conjunct consonant combinations modified by matras and vowel modifiers that are identical and can be labeled as confusable character combinations between Telugu and Kannada scripts.
+These can be referred to as "Whole Label confusable" variants across the Telugu and Kannada scripts.
+As variants mentioned in Table 16 and Table 17 can result in whole label variants of homoglyphs, that may be considered for "blocked".

+There is no preference among these variants.
+Whichever label containing either of these variants is chosen earlier, the other one equivalent variant label should be blocked.

+,

 7. Whole Label Evaluation Rules (WLE)

 In this section we provide the WLEs that are required by the language.
 The rules have been formulated so that they can be adopted for LGR specification.
 Below are the symbols used in the WLE rules, for each of the "Indic Syllabic Category" as mentioned in the Table 7: Code point repertoire.
 The details of syllable formation, see Appendix B.